 Orchestre de l'ORTF, Georges Prêtre - Orchestre de l'Opéra de Paris, Georges Sébastian

-Callas had to struggle her whole life since her birth in New York in 1923 from a mother who had wanted a boy; because of her physical appearance which she completely transformed (she was fat and wore thick glasses), because of her tumultuous relationship with Onassis and finally because of her voice which abandoned her so early…
+Callas had to struggle her whole life since her birth in New York in 1923.
+First, with a mother who had wanted a boy; because of her physical appearance (which she completely transformed, she was bigger and wore thick glasses); because of her tumultuous relationship with Onassis and finally because of her voice which abandoned her so early…

 1965: when she sings Norma by Bellini at the Opéra de Paris, Callas is but the shadow of herself.
 She quits at the fifth performance before the second scene of the second act.
 Yet, a few days before, on May 2nd at the Théâtre des Champs Elysées, Callas, accompanied by the Orchestra of the ORTF and Georges Prêtre, borders on the sublime.
 With the intelligence of each word and of each note she offers three unforgettable arias: "Adieu notre petite table..."
 (Manon by Massenet), "Ah, non credea mirarti..."
 (La Somnambula by Bellini), "Oh, mio babbino caro..."
 (Gianni Schicchi by Puccini).
 She is beautiful and moving.

 She was already very beautiful a few years before, when she made her debut in France on December 19th, 1958 at the Paris Opera during a gala event in the presence of President René Coty.
 The television was there and this document bears witness to the supreme artistry of the Callas.
 With two arias from Norma by Bellini, including "Casta Diva," two arias from Il Trovatore by Verdi and to conclude the Barber of Seville by Rossini, the crowd throws itself at her feet.
 Present that evening was Aristotle Onassis, who comes to congratulate her in her dressing room.
 But that's another story…